catberry/catberry/docs/index.md

 	store1.js
 	store2.js
 ```
-then you would have such store list:
+then you would have the store list:
 ```
 group1/store1
 group1/store2